ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/sales-how-to-send-electronic-documents.md

    > [!NOTE]
    > You can also send a posted sales invoice as an electronic document.
 The procedure is the same as described in this topic for non-posted sales documents.
 On the **Posted Sales Invoice** page, choose the **Activity Log** action to view the status of the electronic document.

-## Zobrazit související školení na webu [Microsoft Learn](/learn/modules/electronic-documents-dynamics-365-business-central/index)
+## Viz související školení na webu [Microsoft Learn](/learn/modules/electronic-documents-dynamics-365-business-central/index)

 ## Viz také